meet the team

 Carmen Wiebe

 Carmen grew up in the Hazeltons on Gitxsan territory and has a strong commitment to and love of the area.
 She did her midwifery training at Laurentian University in Ontario and joined the practice in 2018.
 In her time off, Carmen enjoys outdoor recreation and making music.
-You can find her out and about in town and on the trails with her husband, son, and two doggos.
+You can find her out and about in town and on the trails with her husband, son, daughter and two doggos.

 Vanessa Kay